rainlanguage/rain-sdk/docs/classes/rainjsvm.md

 `Promise<BigNumber[]>`

-- An array represting the final state of the RainJS stack.
+- An array represting the final state of the RainJSVM stack.

 <a id="setContract-method-1"></a>